jesserobertson/govhack-science/data-sources.md

 # Science-flavoured data sources

 The big kahuna: [**Reserch Data Australia**](https://researchdata.ands.org.au/) is an index of most of the research data that is publically available from Australian institutions.
+Just make sure you're mostly using government data (sources like GA, CSIRO etc are ok, universities not so much).

 ## Data portals